IN8bio (NASDAQ:INAB) Downgraded to Hold at Zacks Investment Research

-Zacks Investment Research cut shares of IN8bio (NASDAQ:INAB) from a buy rating to a hold rating in a research report released on Wednesday morning, Zacks.com reports.
-They currently have $5.00 target price on the stock.
+IN8bio (NASDAQ:INAB) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued to investors on Wednesday, Zacks.com reports.

 According to Zacks, “IN8bio Inc. is a clinical-stage biotechnology company.
 It focuses on developing therapies for the treatment of cancers, including solid tumors using allogeneic, autologous, and genetically modified gamma-delta T cells.
 The company’s principal candidate includes INB-200, which are in clinical stage.
 IN8bio Inc. is based in New York. “

-Separately, Mizuho restated a buy rating and set a $12.00 price objective on shares of IN8bio in a research report on Sunday, September 12th.

-IN8bio (NASDAQ:INAB) last issued its quarterly earnings data on Wednesday, November 10th.
-The company reported ($0.25) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.36) by $0.11.
-Analysts predict that IN8bio will post -1.42 earnings per share for the current fiscal year.

-Hedge funds have recently added to or reduced their stakes in the business.
-Millennium Management LLC purchased a new stake in IN8bio in the 3rd quarter worth approximately $175,000.
-Voss Capital LLC purchased a new stake in IN8bio in the 3rd quarter worth approximately $555,000.
-Tudor Investment Corp Et Al purchased a new stake in shares of IN8bio during the 3rd quarter valued at $434,000.
-Capital World Investors purchased a new stake in shares of IN8bio during the 3rd quarter valued at $5,520,000.
-Finally, B. Riley Financial Inc. purchased a new stake in shares of IN8bio during the 3rd quarter valued at $1,763,000.
-35.40% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently modified their holdings of INAB.
+Millennium Management LLC purchased a new stake in IN8bio in the third quarter worth approximately $175,000.
+Tudor Investment Corp Et Al purchased a new stake in shares of IN8bio during the third quarter valued at approximately $434,000.
+Voss Capital LLC purchased a new stake in shares of IN8bio during the third quarter valued at approximately $555,000.
+B. Riley Financial Inc. purchased a new stake in shares of IN8bio during the third quarter valued at approximately $1,763,000.
+Finally, Capital World Investors purchased a new stake in shares of IN8bio during the third quarter valued at approximately $5,520,000.
+35.40% of the stock is owned by institutional investors and hedge funds.

 IN8bio Company Profile